 - Contact and work with an experienced Internet blackmail attorney.

 Online Sextortion Protection Tip: Have you received highly sexual and invasive messages online, or been threatened to have personal and intimate photographs made public by an individual?
-Check out our comprehensive blog post and guide on how to deal with Sextortion on the Internet.
+Check out our comprehensive blog posts on the subject, “How to Report Sextortion” and “How to Deal with Sextortion on the Internet“.

-If you’ve been the victim of Internet blackmail, online extortion, sextortion, cyberstalking, or online harassment, and want it to stop, reach out to the experienced Internet Defamation attorneys of Minc Law today!
-At Minc Law, we know the ins and outs of U.S. defamation and libel laws, and know what it takes to put an effective end to malicious and unwanted online attacks and abuse.
+If you’ve been the victim of Internet blackmail, online extortion, sextortion, online stalking, or online harassment, and want it to stop, reach out to the experienced Internet Defamation attorneys of Minc Law today!
+At Minc Law, we know the ins and outs of U.S. defamation and libel laws and know what it takes to put an effective end to malicious and unwanted online attacks and abuse.

 What are you waiting for?
 Let’s put an end to online abuse today!

-In our tenure as experienced Internet attorneys, we’ve built up a comprehensive suite of legal tactics to secure permanent defamation and libel removals, identify anonymous online trolls and posters, and hold individuals liable for their illegal online actions.
+In our tenure as experienced defamation and internet harassment lawyers, we’ve built up a comprehensive suite of legal tactics to secure permanent defamation and libel removals, identify anonymous online trolls and posters, and hold individuals liable for their illegal online actions.
 Additionally, we’ve helped remove over 25,000 pieces of false and libelous content/web pages, litigated in over 22 states and 3 countries, and boast a nearly 100% online defamation takedown rate.